SwatPhonLab/ultrapolaRplot/README.md

 * `layersAll` - list of layers within metadata to extract x and y coodinate data from.
 Defaults to 'tongue' layer.
 * `tiernameAll` - respective tiers (if applicable) within layers.
 If none specified, all tiers are checked.
 * `categoriesAll` - respective categories of segments to extract within tiers.
+* `debug_intersections` - boolean, whether or not to display additional information such as the intersections per segment, Turkey HSD plots, and bar plots.
 * `mergeCategories` - boolean or boolean array, as to whether to merge respective categories.
 * `seg_filter` - respective segment_text for additional filtering
 * `origin.algorithm` - algorithm to use in deciding origin of polar coordinate system; either bottom middle of frames (`BottomMiddle`, default) or bottom and mean of left-right range (`BottomMean`)